 - Sending messages between lessons: For pairs who want to keep the conversation going on days where they don't have an assigned lesson, they can utilize the tool for informal, and unprompted messages.

-How might Conversations be used beyond the classroom?
+How might Chat be used beyond the classroom?